engisalor/sketch-grammar-explorer/README.md

 Retrieved API data is stored in sqlite databases in `data/`.
 The default database is `sgex.db`; new databases are created when other filenames are supplied (always use the `.db` extension).

-API responses can also be saved directly to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"`, etc. This will overwrite pre-existing data.
-JSON is the standard format for SkE and the only one with error reporting.
+API responses can also be saved to `data/raw/` in supported file types (JSON, CSV, XLSX, TXT, XML) using `output="csv"`, etc. This will overwrite pre-existing data.
+Note that JSON is the standard format for SkE and the only one with error reporting.

 Support for other formats generally depends on the shape of the data: e.g., `view` requires JSON and `freqs` accepts all file types.
-Additionally, NoSketch Engine servers may not output XLSX and can't use some call types (e.g., word sketch).
+Additionally, NoSketch Engine servers may not output XLSX and can't use some call types (e.g., word sketch - see [this comparison](https://www.sketchengine.eu/nosketch-engine/)).

 ### Input files